-This programme has a full fees scholarship for all domestic students.
+This programme has a full fees scholarship for all domestic students in 2024.

 The Digital Skills for the Workplace Micro-credential (15 credits, level 7), supports the development of practical skills and knowledge to assist businesses to embrace digital advancements to meet changing customer needs.

-This course was created to provide the essential digital skills for all businesses from a single-person side hustle to a large entity.
-The course content provides highly relevant and practical knowledge and skills for people wanting to build confidence and discover new digital tools that can be used to improve customer acquisition, and retention, and to grow business success.
+This course was created to develop key digital skills for people in the workplace - from a single-person side-hustle to a large company.
+The course provides highly relevant and practical knowledge and skills for people wanting to build confidence and discover new digital tools, with a focus on communication, collaboration and critical thinking.

 If you are looking to develop digital skills that you can immediately apply as you learn, then this course is for you.

 Applications close one week before the start date of the intake you are applying for.
-Please see Key Dates in our 2023 student prospectus for specific application close dates.
 Applications may be accepted on a case-by-case basis after the application close date at the discretion of academyEX.
-Please contact firstname.lastname@example.org if you applications are closed and you would like to apply.
+Please contact email@example.com if applications are closed and you would like to apply.

 Just a laptop (or desktop) and a mobile/handheld device both connected to the internet.
 Your laptop can be a Windows or Mac and your device can be a tablet or smartphone (needs the ability to record video/take photos).
 If any of your devices are owned by your employer please ensure you have the rights to install software and connect to external devices, and that there are no restrictions on connecting to web links.